segf00lt/website/content/blog/mekhosphere.md

 In a future article I want to go into more detail on what a mekhosphere could look like, but for now I'll leave you with this.

-Imagine a world where we spear fish for metal octopi deep in the ocean, harvesting their components to build a submarine.
-Where we raise robotic camels in the desert, to build high efficiency cooling systems and devices that can harness water from air.
-Where we valiantly fight off predators, both animal and machine, to protect our kin.
+> _Imagine a world where we spear fish for metal octopi deep in the ocean,
+> harvesting their components to build a submarine.
+Where we raise robotic camels
+> in the desert, to build high efficiency cooling systems and devices that can
+> harness water from air.
+Where we valiantly fight off predators, both animal and
+> machine, to protect our kin_.